onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 16 of the default ONNX operator set.
+This version of the operator has been available since version 18 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#ScatterND-11">11</a>, <a href="Changelog.md#ScatterND-13">13</a>
+Other versions of this operator: <a href="Changelog.md#ScatterND-11">11</a>, <a href="Changelog.md#ScatterND-13">13</a>, <a href="Changelog.md#ScatterND-16">16</a>

 #### Attributes

 <dl>
 <dt><tt>reduction</tt> : string (default is none)</dt>
-<dd>Type of reduction to apply: none (default), add, mul. 'none': no reduction applied. 'add':  reduction using the addition operation. 'mul': reduction using the multiplication operation.</dd>
+<dd>Type of reduction to apply: none (default), add, mul, max, min. 'none': no reduction applied. 'add':  reduction using the addition operation. 'mul':  reduction using the addition operation. 'max': reduction using the maximum operation.'min': reduction using the minimum operation.</dd>
 </dl>

 #### Inputs